 Laminectomy

-A laminectomy is a surgical procedure that involves removing a portion of the lamina, which is the bony arch that forms the back of the spinal canal, in order to relieve pressure on the spinal cord or nerve roots.
-This procedure is often done to treat conditions such as spinal stenosis, herniated discs, or tumors of the spinal cord.
+A laminectomy is a type of spine surgery that involves surgical removal of a segment of bone called the lamina.
+The lamina is the arch that forms the roof of the spinal canal.
+Removing this roof creates space and can relieve pressure on the spinal cord or nerve roots.
+This procedure is often done to treat conditions such as spinal stenosis, or provide access to herniated discs and tumors of the spinal cord.

 What is a laminectomy?